Our Blog provides helpful advice and food for thought in the areas covered by the iDIMENSIONS coaching practice and expertise.

-We are avid readers.
-Below we are sharing the titles of some of our favorite books and articles with you and briefly explain why they made the list.
+Thousands of business books are published each year.
+While there is a lot of similarity between many and they all come at the issues somewhat differently, so there is something for everybody to relate to and learn from.
+Below we are sharing the titles of just a couple of our favorite books and articles with you and briefly explain why they made the list.
 We have also included links to other resources we find useful.

 Feel free to recommend your favorite books, articles and other useful resources to us by sending an email to firstname.lastname@example.org with "Resource Recommendation" in the Subject line.

-Linda L. Martin and Dr. David G. Mutchler (2009).
-The book advances a results-based definition of leadership.
-It demonstrates how it’s possible to grow leaders quickly, and how to align every individual's work effort directly to the company's vision and strategic plan, in order to improve a company's bottom line.
+Trusted Advisors Network, LLC (2019).
+A powerful tool on the real essence of leadership.
+It advances a results-based definition of leadership.
+It demonstrates how it is possible to grow leaders quickly, and how to align every individual's work effort directly to the company's vision and strategic plan to improve a company's bottom line.
 A seasoned agent in the book industry has described the book as: "concise, reads well, sharp, and it is to the point."

 Jay Niblick (2009).
 This book is essentially a personal development training program in book form.
 It shows you how to think like the world's best performers by discovering your unique talents that only you can do best!
 The coaching program has helped thousands of people become more successful in what they do, and overall, live a more satisfied, fulfilling life.

-Atul Gawande.
-In an article for The New Yorker Gawande argues that coaches can help anyone, in any profession.
+In an article for The New Yorker, Gawande argues that coaches can help anyone, in any profession.
 NPR interviewed him about the article.
 Excellent insights into what coaching is and does.